rafaelmsales27/eevee-dex/README.md

 ## Acknowledgments

-- The pokemon API for providing the data used in this application [https://pokemon-api.vercel.app/] or [https://pokemon-api.com/].
+- The [pokemon API](https://pokeapi.co/) for providing the data used in this application.

 ## Disclaimer